Nexmo/station/_api/verify.md

 Parameter | Description | Required
 -- | -- | --
 `format` | The response format.
-Either `json` or `xml` | Yes `request_id` | The identifier of the Verify request to check.
+Either `json` or `xml`. | Yes `request_id` | The identifier of the Verify request to check.
 This is the [request_id](#request_id) you received in the Verify Request [response](#rresponse).  | Yes
-`code` | The PIN given by your user. | Yes `ip_address` | The IP Address used by your user when he or she provided the PIN.
+`code` | The PIN given by your user. | Yes `ip_address` | The IP Address used by your user when they entered the PIN.
 Nexmo uses this information to identify fraud and spam patterns across our customer base.
-This ultimately benefits all Nexmo customers | No
+This ultimately benefits all Nexmo customers. | No

 ###Response